beinformed/lab-dialogprogress/Readme.txt

 where <location> is the name of the file to write the data to.

-* To get the predictor's results, run: java PredictorTester <in> <out>
+* To get the predictor's results, run: python src/plot.py <data> [out]

-where <in> is the location of the file containing the data, and <out>
+where <data> is the location of the datafile and [out] is the target location for an image file containing the graph.
+If [out] is not specified, a window is opened and the graph is shown that way.
-is the location of the file to write the results to.

-* To display a graph of the results, run: python plot.py <results>

-where <results> is the location of the file containing the predictor's results.